BrunoZell/AskFi.Sdk/docs/sdk.md

 The AskFi trading system consists of three parts:

-- an SDK in terms of which domain-specifc logic is specified
+- an SDK in terms of which domain-specifc logic is specified.
-- a runtime which executes the sensory-motor cycle
+- a [Runtime](https://github.com/BrunoZell/AskFi.Runtime), which is the software that orchestrates the execution of the sensory-motor cycle and its domain implementations as defined in terms if the SDK.
 - a set of data structures that are produced by executing the runtime.

 This document gives an overview about its design and serves as a starting point for everybody interrested in contributing code or developing and operating trading bots.